I LOVE this EASY DIY Swing Set Frame. Build a 4×4 swing set frame in just AN HOUR. This A-frame swing set is strong enough for adults & kids.

 Be sure to make the marks and install the hangers on one of the 4″ wide sides of your 4×6, if you are using the same Swing Set Brackets as I used.

-Swings should 18″ away from each end of the 4×6 post.
+Swings should be 18″ away from each end of the 4×6 post.
 AND, I spaced each set of Swing Hangers 18″ apart.
 I used 3 sets of Swing Hangers on my post.

 On my 10′ long post, that left me with the 3 swings spaced 15″ apart.